‘Lewis is a master’

 Jewish Book Council

-JEFFREY LEWIS has won a string of awards for his novels including the Independent Publishers Gold Medal for Literary Fiction.
-He has also received two Emmys and the Writers’ Guild Award for his work as a writer and producer on Hill Street Blues.
+JEFFREY LEWIS is the author of Meritocracy: A Love Story, The Conference of the Birds, Theme Song for an Old Show, Adam the King, Bealport, The Inquisitor’s Diary, The Meritocracy Quartet, and Land of Cockaigne.
+He has twice won the Independent Publishers Gold Medal for Literary Fiction.
+He has also won two Emmys and the Writers’ Guild Award for his work as a writer and producer of the critically acclaimed television series Hill Street Blues.
+Jeffrey Lewis live in Castine, Maine and Los Angeles.